The Social Dimension of Work

-Originally posted at the beginning of the pandemic as “There’s More to Work than Work”, I believe two years later these tips still resonate, especially as operations begin to ramp up during the “return to office” that many organizations are undergoing.
+Originally posted at the beginning of the pandemic as “There’s More to Work than Work”, I believe two years later these tips regarding the social dimension of work still resonate, especially as operations begin to ramp up during the “return to office” that many organizations are undergoing.

 COVID-19 has forced companies worldwide to change how they work—a change that many experts suggest could be permanent.